ludocode/onramp/docs/virtual-machine.md

 Sets whether the file at the given path is executable in the host environment.
 Only two values are supported for mode:

-- 493 (0755) -- The file is executable
+- 493 (0o755) -- The file is executable
-- 420 (0644) -- The file is not executable
+- 420 (0o644) -- The file is not executable

 This is just used for better integration of wrapped binaries into the host system.
-It can be ignored.

-TODO this should be optional, and if implemented should not be ignored.
+This system call is optional (not all filesystems support an executable flag.)
+This should only be implemented if the VM can do something meaningful with it.

+If the given path is a directory, or if the VM does not have permission to modify it, this returns `ERROR_UNSUPPORTED` or `ERROR_GENERIC`.

+If the given path does not exist, this returns `ERROR_NO_SUCH_PATH` or `ERROR_GENERIC`.

+If the storage device malfunctions or the filesystem is corrupted, `ERROR_IO` or `ERROR_GENERIC` is returned.

+If some other error occurs, this returns `ERROR_GENERIC`.